Home Depot says about 53 million email addresses stolen in breach

-(Reuters) - Home Depot Inc (HD.N), the world’s largest home improvement chain, said about 53 million email addresses were stolen during a recent breach of its payment data systems, in addition to some 56 million payment cards previously disclosed by the retailer.
+(Reuters) - Home Depot Inc, the world’s largest home improvement chain, said hackers stole about 53 million email addresses in addition to customer data for 56 million payment cards previously disclosed by the retailer.

-The company, which confirmed the theft in September, said the stolen files that contained the email addresses did not include passwords, payment card information or other sensitive personal information.
+The company, which confirmed the breach in September, said the files that contained the email addresses did not include passwords, payment card information or other sensitive personal information.

-Home Depot, which had estimated that the breach would cost about $62 million, was one of a string of U.S. retailers attacked by hackers over the past year.
+Home Depot, which had estimated that the theft would cost about $62 million, was one of a string of U.S. retailers attacked by hackers over the past year.

 Criminals used a third-party vendor’s user name and password to enter the perimeter of its network, Home Depot said in a statement on Thursday.